mbernhard7/supreme-bot/supreme-bot/README.md

 The methods of checkout are “manually”, or through an AJAX POST request.

 The manual checkout method is more likely to be successful, and easier to troubleshoot in the event of something going wrong, but it’s slower.
-It requires you to solve the captcha supreme presents you manually (however, sometimes they don’t prompt you at all).
+It requires you to solve the captcha Supreme presents you manually (however, sometimes they don’t prompt you at all).

 To do this, simply fill in the main_config.txt, and run the supreme.py program however you would like (Terminal —> Python path/to/supreme.py)

 The AJAX method is faster, but it’s more fragile and is hit or miss.
 If it fails, it will be difficult to attempt to checkout again.
-As of now, it fills in the checkout form in order to get a few cookies that supreme sets, and then sends the request itself rather than clicking the button.
+As of now, it fills in the checkout form in order to get a few cookies that Supreme sets, and then sends the request itself rather than clicking the button.
 This bypasses the manual solving of the captcha, instead sending one of the tokens harvested from the 2captcha API (a captcha solving API).

 To run this program, it’s important to fill out both config files.
 You will then start the captcha_harvester.py (Terminal —> Python path/to/captcha_harvester.py).
 Wait until it has a satisfactory amount of tokens in the pool (normally one per cart), then in a separate terminal window run the supreme.py file (Terminal —> Python path/to/supreme.py).